Meharab/meharab.github.io/README.md

 * Users can see today’s menus and chefs.
 * Users can see additional history of the restaurant and statistics.
 * Users can contact and give feedback.

+# To-Do-List iOS Mobile App - [view source code](https://github.com/Meharab/iOS_To-Do-List_App_using_Objective-C4)
+This is a mobile app for ios users.
+It has been developed using MVC design pattern.
+This mobile app will help user to have more productive daily life.

+### Tech Stack:
+ Objective-C, XCode 9, Simulator.

+### Features:
+* Users can store information by clicking add.
+* Users can check-mark the task if the task is completed.
+* Users can delete by swiping the particular row right to left.
+* Users can edit by swiping the particular row left to right 👉.